Ethernet vs. Fiber – Everything You Need to Know

-Information sent via fiber optic cables is much more difficult to intercept because light can’t be read in the same way signals sent via copper cabling can be.
+Information sent via fiber-optic cabling is much more difficult to intercept because light can’t be read in the same way signals sent via copper cabling can be.

-Until recently, fiber Internet-optic cable speed would almost always beat Ethernet cable speed.
+Until recently, fiber-optic internet cable speed would almost always beat Ethernet cable speed.
 But as the technology behind Ethernet cables has advanced, Ethernet cables can provide speeds as fast as some fiber optic cables.
 As mentioned, gigabit Ethernet can provide data transfer speeds of up to 1000Mbps, but through the use of Cat 6 cables it can support data transfer rates of up to 10Gbps.

 Typically, optical fiber transmits data faster than copper Ethernet cable and has the potential to be incredibly fast.
 In fact, a single optical fiber strand has been shown to transmit data at a rate of 100 terabits per second.

 Although the voltage used by Ethernet cable is usually insufficient to cause a fire, there is always electricity present in Ethernet cables.

 Unlike Ethernet cable, optical fiber cable is non-flammable because it does not use electricity.

 Copper cabling strands are thicker than optical fiber strands, so less wires can be bundled in a 22 gauge copper cable than in a 22 gauge optical fiber cable.
 Additionally, Ethernet offers less bandwidth.
 For example, a Cat 6a cable can relay 600 MHz over 100 m, but a multi-mode optical fiber cable can relay 1000 MHz over the same distance.